-In 2016, EVs and plug-in hybrids combined to make up just one percent of market share globally and in major markets including China and the U.S.11 To date, EV sales remain highly dependent upon public policy support for consumers and producers.12 This small, subsidy dependent segment of the market may seem an unlikely contender to disrupt one of the global economy's most important manufacturing industries.
+In 2018, EVs and hybrids combined made up just 2% of market share in the U.S.11 To date, EV sales remain highly dependent upon public policy support for consumers and producers.12 This small, subsidy dependent segment of the market may seem an unlikely contender to disrupt one of the global economy's most important manufacturing industries.

-Yet, the consensus is that electrification will play an ever-greater role in the auto industry, with industry observers only debating how quickly the EV market will grow.
+Yet, there is consensus that electrification will play an ever-greater role in the auto industry, with industry observers only debating how quickly the EV market will grow.

 EV sales have shown strong growth since 2010.
 Globally, new EV registrations were only a few thousand units prior to 2010.
-By 2017, annual EV sales reached over 750,000 and the global vehicle stock for EVs approached two million, in addition to over one million plug-in hybrids.13
+By 2017, annual EV sales reached over 750,000 globally and the global vehicle stock for EVs approached 2 million, in addition to over 1 million plug-in hybrids.13

 Additionally, consumer receptiveness to EVs points to further growth.
-One survey found that when asked what type of vehicle they would acquire next, 10 percent of U.S. consumers and 16 percent of global consumers said they would choose an EV or plug-in hybrid.14
+One survey found that when asked what type of vehicle they would acquire next, 10% of U.S. consumers and 16% of global consumers said they would choose an EV or plug-in hybrid.14 acceptance.
+Price parity represents a tipping point in many analysts' projections, where EV sales go from slow but steady growth to more rapidly capturing market share.

 Moderate EV sales growth is expected to continue in the short-term, with the potential for even more rapid growth in the long-term.
-This growth will be driven by a variety of factors, including declining battery prices, increased vehicle range, stronger government mandates in response to climate change, increased EV charging infrastructure, and wider consumer acceptance.
-Price parity represents a tipping point in many analysts' projections, where EVs go from slow but steady growth to more rapidly capturing market share.
+This growth will be driven by a variety of factors, including declining battery prices, increased vehicle range, stronger government mandates in response to climate change, increased EV charging infrastructure, and wider consumer